-Orientation week will help students prepare for studies at INTO Newcastle University.
-Students will be asked to complete set tasks to ensure they 1. are able to use the Virtual Learning Environment (Canvas) 2. are able to use technology in the most effective way 3. understand how flexible and online learning work; 4. know what is expected of them as a student of INTO Newcastle University; 5. become familiar with the University and the City; 6. make friends with other students and become part of a Learning Community; 7. develop new learning skills; 8. understand the range of support services available to them; 9. know what to expect on arrival in the UK; 10. know the importance of Induction Week
+Orientation week will help students prepare for studies at the Newcastle University International Study Centre.
+Students will be asked to complete set tasks to ensure they 1. are able to use the Virtual Learning Environment (Canvas) 2. are able to use technology in the most effective way 3. understand how flexible and online learning work; 4. know what is expected of them as a student of the Newcastle University International Study Centre; 5. become familiar with the University and the City; 6. make friends with other students and become part of a Learning Community; 7. develop new learning skills; 8. understand the range of support services available to them; 9. know what to expect on arrival in the UK; 10. know the importance of Induction Week